watermelonwolverine/fvttmv/README.md

 Known Issues and Quirks
 =======================

+Filesystems are quirky subsequently and so is this program.
+If you're unsure if something will work or break something make a backup.

 Windows
 -------

+The program only works in powershell not in cmd.

 The Windows file system isn't case-sensitive while the linux filesystem is.
 What this means that Windows treats `C:\SomeFolder\SomeFile` the same as `c:\somefolder\somefile`.
 When you want to rename a folder or a file and